 We are also inviting businesses to exhibit, if you think you have an exciting story to tell young people - make sure you get in touch.

 It will be held over two days, one devoted to primary schools and the other to secondary schools.
 The audience will be young people from 10-14 with the objective of influencing them before they commit to GCSE options.
 Engineering companies are being invited to showcase their local activities and products, provide young engineers to talk about what they do and provide information about their activities to take away.

-The exhibition will run around the entire concourse at the Stadium of Light and will be divided into 6 areas, each exploring different aspects of engineering.
+The exhibition will be divided into 6 areas, each exploring different aspects of engineering.